Kiarra39/Follow-along-project1/README.md

 1. Authentication: Login, logout, Signup
 2. Product Page: Displays all products
-3. Oredr Page: Shows the orders for each user
+3. Order Page: Shows the orders for each user
 4. Payment Gateway